 The Vegetation Inventory Program is a cooperative effort by the U.S. Geological Survey (USGS) and the National Park Service Inventory & Monitoring - Vegetation Inventory Program to classify, describe, and map vegetation communities in more than 280 national park units across the United States.
 Through this undertaking a variety of data and information on vegetation is being made available to Internet users through this website.
 Vegetation in each of the participating park units is described and mapped using the National Vegetation Classification Standard of the Federal Geographic Data Committee.

-USGS Core Science Metadata Clearinghouse: is an application developed by the USGS Core Science Analytics and Synthesis (CSAS) program to locate, evaluate, and access earth science data and information from cooperating data partners and information sources.
+USGS Core Science Metadata Clearinghouse: is an application developed by the USGS Core Science Analytics, Synthesis, and Libraries (CSAS&L) program to locate, evaluate, and access earth science data and information from cooperating data partners and information sources.
 It contains standardized metadata descriptions of earth science data sets and information products from over 94 partners.
 Metadata descriptions follow the Federal Geographic Data Committee's (FGDC's) Content Standards for Digital Geospatial Metadata, and other standards such as the Ecological Metadata Language.
 Web Service

 The USGS Core Science Metadata Clearinghouse is a repository that contains approximately 100,000 metadata records from more than 80 data providers.
 The Clearinghouse is part of the CSAS&L Metadata Program, whose mission is to provide USGS and its partners with data documentation services that make critical data management activities readily accessible and easy to use.
 These include: metadata creation and quality control assistance, metadata authoring tools, educational and training workshops, and a searchable metadata clearinghouse.
 The CSAS&L Metadata Program seeks to achieve a workflow environment that assists USGS scientists with the implementation of critical data management activities.